WansonChoi/HATK/README.md

 	$ conda env create -f HATK_LINUX.yml        ## Linux
 	```

-	The above command will generate a new Python virtual environment named 'HATK', which contains dependent Python packages, Java and R libraries, independent to your original Python system.
+	The above command will generate a new Python virtual environment named 'HATK', which contains dependent Python packages, Java and R, independent to your original Python system.
 For more detailed explanation about Anaconda's managing Python virtual environment, Please check this reference(https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 	If the new virtual environment has been succuessfully installed, then activate it.